 Waterloo is a larger medium-sized city located in the state of Iowa.
 With a population of 67,934 people and 25 constituent neighborhoods, Waterloo is the fifth largest community in Iowa.

 The population of Waterloo overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Waterloo, 21.25% have at least a bachelor's degree or advanced degree.
+Of adults 25 and older in Waterloo, 21.25% have at least a bachelor's degree.

 The per capita income in Waterloo in 2010 was $22,928, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $91,712 for a family of four.
 However, Waterloo contains both very wealthy and poor people as well.